grahamgilchrist/flightplan-git-deploy/README.md

 Provides a [flightplan](https://github.com/pstadler/flightplan) task for git deploys

 ## Usage
 * Add a `webRoot` property to your target options.
-Thsi shoudl be the path on the remote server where you want to execute a `git pull`.
+* This should be the path on the remote server where you want to execute a `git pull`.
+* e.g. `/var/www/project-root`

 There are two methods of using this module: